twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 so `v |> f` gets translated to the `f v` function call, so `2 |> (+) 2 |> (/) 8` is the same as
 `(/) 8 ((+) 2 2)`.
 [Clojure] uses the threading macros `->` and `->>` that pass the input as
-first or second argument subsequently.
+the first or second argument subsequently.
 In Clojure, the example that I just used would take the following form

 ```clojure